qiang5love1314/qiang5love1314.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🧑‍🏫  About me
 I received the Ph.D. degree in software engineering from Tianjin University, China, in 2022, and the M.S. degree in computer science from Dalian University of Technology, China, in 2018.
-I was the jointly doctoral student of ETH Zurich, Switzerland with CSC funding in 2021.
+I was a jointly doctoral student at ETH Zurich, Switzerland with CSC funding in 2021.

 I am currently a Lecturer with the School of Software Engineering, <a href="https://www.bjtu.edu.cn/">Beijing Jiaotong University, China</a>.
 My primary research interests lie in the areas of Machine Learning, Privacy Protection, and the Internet of Things (IoT).
 Additionally, I engage in research related to Computer Vision, focusing on encryption algorithms based on chaos theory.
 My work is driven by a passion for leveraging artificial intelligence to address and solve real-world problems.